Symphony, K. Anh. C 11.04

 The Symphony, K. Anh.
 C 11.04 "No. 56" in F major, K. 98, was once thought to have been written by Wolfgang Amadeus Mozart, but today is regarded as spurious.
 As of 2009, it is the only one of Mozart's symphonies published in the Alte Mozart-Ausgabe that has never been recorded.
 It is not included in the Neue Mozart-Ausgabe.

+The duration is approximately 12–15 minutes.

+Music

 The symphony is scored for two oboes, two horns and strings.
 In contemporary orchestras, it was also usual to include bassoons and harpsichord if they were available in the orchestra to reinforce the bass line and act as the continuo.
-The duration is approximately 12–15 minutes.

 The symphony consists of the following movements: